Simson (company): 1990–2002

 In 1993 the SR 50 and SR 80 scooters were revived.
 By 1997 revived production of the SR series totalled 3,100 examples, and production continued until 2002.
 In 1994 the S 53 and S 83 were revised with two versions each: the road-going alpha and off-road beta.
 These were made until 1996 but production figures are unavailable.
 In 1996 Simson revived the Star model name for a new 50 cc scooter that had more curvaceous, fully enclosed bodywork.
 Production of this model continued until 2001.

 In 1996 Simson renamed the alpha and beta range by reviving the Habicht model name.
 In 1997 it introduced a 5.1 bhp version of the 50 cc machine, for which it revived the model Sperber name.
 In 1999 new 50 cc models were introduced: the Sperber Sport with a sports full fairing and a new Spatz with a space frame.
 Further 50 cc models were the semi-off-road Fighter in 2000 and the SC and TS series in 2002.

 In 1998 Simson introduced a 125cc model, the Shikra (shikra is a type of goshawk).
 The machine has a space frame and is powered by a Honda four-stroke 15 bhp engine built under licence in Taiwan.
 In 2000 the Shikra name was discontinued, power output was reduced to 13.6 bhp and the model became simply the Simson 125.

 Several investors tried to keep production going and to bring new developments to market, but production ceased in autumn 2002.
 On 1 February 2003, bankruptcy proceedings were held, in the wake of which the remaining 90 employees were made redundant without any compensation.

 The Schwalbe has since gained cult status in western Germany.

+2020s

+During the 2020s, The Alternative for Germany (AfD) in Eastern German states (Thuringia and Saxony-Anhalt) have used the iconic East German Simson mopeds in political campaigns to court regional nostalgia (Ostalgie), sparking fierce backlash from the Jewish family (who now live in the United States) that originally founded the company.